 You also hear it in many other situations.
 On a recent weather forecast the lady said “there is a strong wind coming in from the west over the next few days bringing a lot of rain with it”.

-For weeks the organisers would collect goods you did not want and then on the day of the “bring and buy sale” people would come and buy pieces of furniture, books and clothes that other people had donated (given for nothing).
+For weeks the organisers would collect goods you did not want and then on the day of the bring and buy sale people would come and buy pieces of furniture, books and clothes that other people had donated (given for nothing).

-8 Phrasal Verbs with BRING
+13 Phrasal Verbs with BRING

-to change something.
+to change something

-ex.
-The new government promised to introduce new laws and bring about change in relation to keeping wild animals as pets.
+Example: The new government promised to introduce new laws and bring about change in relation to keeping wild animals as pets.

-to raise a point.
+1. to raise a point.

 to cause something to stop.
 Often used to describe a political situation.

-ex.
-The constant strikes and demonstrations about the governments’ economic policies would soon bring down the government and force an early election.
+Example: The constant strikes and demonstrations about the governments’ economic policies would soon bring down the government and force an early election.

 Phrasal Verbs with Bring - Infographic